Office of Research, Engagement and Extension

 The College of Design has a Scholarship, Research, Extension and Engagement (SREE) Committee consisting of four faculty on two-year appointments.
 This committee serves as an advisor to the Assistant Dean for Research and Extension on research, extension, and engagement related scholarly efforts and administration.
 Two faculty members who serve on the University Research Committee also coordinates and provides input to the Assistant Dean on a regular basis.

 Current SREE Committee Members:

-- Wayne Place, PhD (Architecture)
+- Wayne Place (Architecture)

 University Research Committee College of Design Faculty Representatives: